JeremyRubin/rubin.io/bitcoin/_posts/0000-00-00-next-steps-bip119.md

 I believe the community's next steps are:

 1. Evaluate the software proposed above and find any bugs (claim 5.5 BTC Bounties?)
-1. Discuss vociferously through the next few months if BIP-119 should be activated or not
+1. Discuss vociferously through the next few months if BIP-119 should be activated or not (that means you should e.g. post publicly if you/your org endorses this particular path, cover it in your news org, etc).
 1. Before the end of July, Miners should signal if the speedy trial should succeed
 1. Before November, if Speedy Trial passes, then all users should ensure they upgrade to validate CTV